lee-b/DM-AtariAI/README.md

 DM-AtariAI
 ==========
 A Haskell implementation of the Deep Mind Atari AI.
-Work has been done here https://github.com/kristjankorjus/Replicating-DeepMind to build the bot in python and I am referring to that code for ideas of the impementation.
+Work has been done here https://github.com/kristjankorjus/Replicating-DeepMind to build the bot in python and I am referring to it for ideas of the impementation.

 ## Base Features